 But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance: against such there is no law (Galatians 5:22-23 KJV).

-There are nine fruit that Christians can expect our lives to exemplify as we grow in God.
+There is nine fruit that Christians can expect our lives to exemplify as we grow in God.
 Called the fruit of the Spirit, they come from being filled with the Spirit of God as we live a clean and holy life in Him.